jmmarreiros/jmwebsite/content/home/opportunities.md

 +++
-# Dunding section created with the Pages widget.
+# A opportunities section created with the Pages widget.
 # This section displays recent talks from `content/opportunities/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/